Penelope Coelen

-Penelope Anne Coelen (born 15 April 1940) is a retired South African actress, model and beauty queen who was Miss World 1958.
-She was the first major international titleholder to come from Africa.
+Penelope Anne Coelen (born 15 April 1940) is a South African former actress, model and beauty queen who won Miss World 1958.
+She was the second major international titleholder to come from Africa.

 Early life

 Penelope Anne Coelen was from Durban, and attended Durban Girls' High School.

 Career

 In the 1958 Miss World pageant, a total of 22 contestants from Europe, the Americas, Asia and Africa competed in the finals.
 Europeans dominated the semi-finals, but Penelope Anne Coelen, an 18-year-old secretary who played piano in the talent competition, was selected for the crown.

 She gained widespread international attention during her reign and received several lucrative modelling offers.
 The South African designer of her gowns, Bertha Pfister, also gained increased attention.

 After her reign as Miss World 1958, she tried her luck out in Hollywood with the help of James Garner, but failed her screen test.
 She later managed her own line of clothing and endorsed beauty products, particularly perfumes.
 She appeared as a contestant on the television game show To Tell the Truth on 25 November 1958.
 She celebrated the 2014 Miss World win of South Africa's Rolene Strauss, and gave public appearances with the younger woman.